apache/maven-site/content/markdown/pom.md

 ### Distribution Management

-Distribution management acts precisely as it sounds: it manages the distribution of the artifact and supporting files generated throughout the build process.
+Distribution management acts precisely as it sounds: it manages the distribution (aka. remote publication) of the artifact and supporting files generated throughout the build process.

 ```xml